-Values health over length
+Health over length

 Long nails are beautiful, but if you're someone who has struggled with snags or breakage, its recommended that you keep your nails short — at least to start out with.
 A shorter style with a rounded edge tends to be easier to manage and looks neater, so you can focus on building strength without worrying about anything else.
 As long as each nail is uniform in shape and matches its nine neighbours, you won't miss the added length.